This core language is also used in non-browser environments, for example in Node.js.

-The Document Object Model (DOM) is a cross-platform and language-independent convention for representing and interacting with objects in HTML, XHTML and XML documents.
+The Document Object Model (DOM) is a cross-platform, language-independent convention for representing and interacting with objects in HTML, XHTML and XML documents.
 Objects in the DOM tree may be addressed and manipulated by using methods on the objects.
-The Core Document Object Model is standardized by the W3C.
-It defines language-agnostic interfaces which abstract HTML and XML documents as objects and mechanisms to manipulate this abstraction.
+The W3C standardizes the Core Document Object Model, which defines language-agnostic interfaces that abstract HTML and XML documents as objects, and also defines mechanisms to manipulate this abstraction.
 Among the things defined by the DOM, we can find:

 - A less rigorous definition of the DOM Event Architecture, as well as specific events in DOM events.

 - Other things such as DOM Traversal and DOM Range.